farisachugthai/ipython/docs/source/magics.rst

 .. option:: -o, --output

-Adding the '-o' flag to '%logstart' magic (as in '%logstart -o [log_name [log_mode]]') will also include output from iPython in the log file.
+Adding the '-o' flag to the '%logstart' magic
+(as in '%logstart -o [log_name [log_mode]]')
+will also include output from IPython in the log file.

 The :magic:`%logoff` and :magic:`%logon` functions allow you to temporarily stop and resume logging to a file which had previously